pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 ## Cross Input

-A cross input instead of appending datums from one repository to datums in the other repository, multiples each datum from each repository with each datum from another repository.
+A cross input, instead of appending datums from one repository to datums in the other repository, multiplies each datum from one repository with each datum from another repository.
 In other words, a cross input combines all the datums and provides them to the pipeline that uses this combination as input and treats each combination